The Canadian Aquaculture Institute

 Internationally Recognized Expertise

-Working in close association with the expert faculty and technical staff of the Atlantic Veterinary College (AVC), other faculties at the University of Prince Edward Island, and industry professionals, CAI develops and delivers customized training programs for regional, national, and international settings.
+Working in close association with the expert faculty and technical staff of the Atlantic Veterinary College (AVC), other faculties at the University of Prince Edward Island, and industry professionals, the Canadian Aquaculture Institute develops and delivers customized training programs for regional, national, and international settings.

 AVC is a Centre of Excellence for teaching and research in aquatic health sciences.
 Faculty and researchers at AVC have earned an international reputation for specialized clinical and research work for finfish, molluscs, and crustaceans.
 Through proactive surveillance, research, and development in the areas of fish health, nutrition, and production, AVC has played an integral role in the growth and success of the aquaculture industry.